History and Future of Lund (ℒund) Where Did This Hip-Hop Artist Disappear To?

-In this episode we’ll be checking out ℒund best known for his soundcloud dreamy hip-hop with sad boys raps.
-In 2016 and 2017 he was up and coming in the scene and in 2018 dropped off.
-We’ll be checking out his history, what happened and the possible future.
+In this article we are checking out ℒund — best known for his soundcloud dreamy hip-hop with sad boys raps.
+In 2016 and 2017, he was an up and coming in sound in the scene but in 2018 he dropped off.
+I wanted to dive into his history, what happened and the possible future.

-I was first introduced to ℒund from デーモンAstari’s music video for the song BROKEN.
-Instantly the guitar melody, hard hitting beat while still keeping the minimal beat makes this song too emotional.
-Then you throw in ℒund’s spoken rap about physical pain and emotional struggle with life and relationships you’re back to sad boys town.
+I was first introduced to ℒund from the デーモンAstari’s YT Channel.
+The song BROKEN hit me harder than mosts from that time period.
+Instantly, the guitar melody & hard hitting but minimal beats grabbed my heart.
+But it was ℒund’s spoken rap about physical pain and emotional struggle with relationships that took me back to sad boys town.

-If you’ve listen to a few other episodes you know I like poetry and like to share it some time.
-We’ll the hook of BROKEN is pure poetry.
-So I’ll prepare my poet voice
+If you’ve read a few other articles you know I like poetry and like to share it some time.
+So you know I had to share the hook of BROKEN.
+It’s pure poetry;

 Will you end my pain?